ItzWhole/CiteTRON/README.md

 ## Design decisions

-**Why not LangChain?** — The pipeline is simple enough to reason about directly.
+**Why not LangChain?** The pipeline is simple enough to reason about directly.
 Fewer abstractions means easier debugging and full control over chunking, retrieval, and prompting.

-**Why fastembed over sentence-transformers?** — fastembed runs on ONNX and has no PyTorch dependency, making it installable anywhere without GPU or CUDA setup.
+**Why fastembed over sentence-transformers?** fastembed runs on ONNX with no PyTorch dependency, so it installs anywhere without GPU or CUDA setup.

-**Why FAISS over a vector database?** — For a folder of papers, an in-memory flat index is instant to build and query.
-A server-based vector DB would add operational overhead with no benefit at this scale.
+**Why FAISS over a vector database?** For a folder of papers, an in-memory flat index is instant to build and query.
+A server-based vector DB adds operational overhead with no real benefit at this scale.

-**Why sentence-boundary chunking?** — Character-based chunking can cut mid-argument, degrading both retrieval scores and stance accuracy.
-Splitting on sentence boundaries keeps semantic units intact, and sentence-level overlap preserves context across chunk boundaries.
+**Why sentence-boundary chunking?** Character-based chunking cuts mid-argument, which hurts both retrieval scores and stance accuracy.
+Sentence boundaries keep semantic units intact, and sentence-level overlap preserves context between chunks.

-**Why an LLM for stance instead of a local NLI model?** — Small cross-encoders (DeBERTa-based) classify entailment well on clean sentence pairs but struggle with the hedged, citation-dense language of academic papers.
+**Why an LLM for stance instead of a local NLI model?** Small cross-encoders (DeBERTa-based) work well on clean sentence pairs but struggle with the hedged, citation-dense language of academic papers.
 An LLM handles implicit contradiction and context-dependent support more reliably.

 ---

 ## Limitations

-- Equations and mathematical notation extracted from PDFs are often garbled — semantic meaning of math-heavy passages may be partially lost
+- Equations and math notation extracted from PDFs are often garbled, so math-heavy passages may lose semantic meaning
-- Stance classification is sensitive to chunk boundaries; a key sentence split across two chunks may reduce accuracy
+- Stance classification can miss arguments that span chunk boundaries
-- Performance degrades on image-only or scanned PDFs with no text layer
+- Image-only or scanned PDFs with no text layer will be skipped